gdquest-demos/godot-3-demos/README.md

 Project organization:

-- In ./start, you'll find the starting version of the projects, to follow the tutorials on GDquest
+- In start, you'll find the starting version of the projects, to follow the tutorials on GDquest
-- ./final contains the final version of the project, following the corresponding tutorials
+- final contains the final version of the project, following the corresponding tutorials
-- ./assets contains all the images and source PSD files used in the projects
+- assets contains all the images and source PSD files used in the projects

+## Contributors

+- Lars Kokemohr, dean of engineering at the [school4games Berlin](http://school4games.net/)

 It's a Work in Progress.
-If you find any mistake, file an issue or leave a PR!
+If you find any mistake, please file an issue or leave a PR!